PSYCHO (1960) – Paramount – Rating: ★★★★½

 Some theaters even hired security guards to man the lobbies, preventing late entries into the theater.
 Hitchcock even went so far as to tell theater owners how to show the movie.
 He suggested that the house lights should remain off for 30 seconds after the end credits finished.
 Hitchcock suggested that this would imprint the movie’s images into the viewers minds.
 He then suggested a very low light, ideally green, while moviegoers exited the theaters.
 The campaign was a huge, unparalleled success, with massive lines queued up outside theaters all over the country.
 Alfred Hitchcock also created one of the most unique and impressive theatrical trailers for this movie.
 Rather than showing clips from the movie, the trailer features Alfred Hitchcock giving a “tour” of the Psycho movie set.
 This highly entertaining trailer runs over 6 minutes in length, and can be seen in its entirety on the Universal blu-ray or DVD.

-Recurring players: Vera Miles appeared in the film The Wrong Man,
+Recurring players: Vera Miles appeared in the film The Wrong Man.

-in addition to several episodes of Alfred Hitchcock Presents.
 Mort Mills, who plays the highway patrolman so well, would later appear in Torn Curtain.
 Frank Albertson also had an uncredited part in the remake of The Man Who Knew Too Much.
 Sam Flint had a small role in Strangers on a Train.
 Virginia Gregg had an uncredited role in Notorious.
 And Hitchcock’s daughter Patricia can also be seen in Stage Fright and Strangers on a Train.

 Where’s Hitch: Alfred Hitchcock’s cameo comes very early in the film.
 At about the 7:00 mark, he can be seen standing outside the office where Marion works, wearing a cowboy hat.